Anthony Casso: Early criminal career

 A violent youth, Casso was a member of the infamous South Brooklyn Boys street gang.
 In 1958 he was arrested after a "rumble" against a rival Irish American gang.
 Casso later told biographer Philip Carlo that his father visited him at the police station and tried in vain to scare him straight.
-Casso soon caught the eye of Christopher "Christie Tick" Furnari, a mobster in the Lucchese crime family and the caporegime of the "19th Hole Crew" in Brooklyn.
+Casso soon caught the eye of Christopher "Christie Tick" Furnari, a mobster in the Lucchese crime family and the captain of the "19th Hole Crew" in Brooklyn.
 With Furnari's support, Casso started running a small loan sharking operation.
 Furnari also used Casso as muscle for his gambling and drug dealing rackets.
 Casso's second arrest, for attempted murder, occurred in 1961, but he was acquitted when the alleged victim refused to identify him.